The Culture Diet

 About the author: Sara Softness

 I am an independent curator and writer in NYC, where I was born and raised.
 I worked in the art world for a decade, at the Guggenheim, the Brooklyn Museum, and most recently as the Director of The Walther Collection.
-I’m over-educated (although in some circles still shamefully under-educated, without a PhD) and speak a couple languages, and with those skills I have been trying—unsuccessfully—to leave New York for years.
+I speak a couple languages and have ambitions to leave New York; I’m so far pretty unsuccessful at that.
 Maybe I will, eventually, one day.
-Lastly, you should know I’m a generally charming person to be around.

 And I LOVE hearing from readers!
 Be in touch for any reason and it’ll be my pleasure to respond.